Necro (rapper): Early life

 Necro was born in Brooklyn, New York City, and grew up in the Glenwood Houses, where he lived for eight years from about six years old to age 14, when he moved to Canarsie, Brooklyn.
 Born into a Jewish family, he is the son of Israeli immigrants, with ancestry from Israel and Romania.
 Necro's father was a Romanian-born Israeli soldier and his mother an Orthodox baalat teshuva.
 When he was in high school he was popular among the hip hop fans that went to his school until he got kicked out for fighting in the 10th grade and sold drugs to make money.
 He constantly read books.

 He began his musical career at 11, playing in a death metal band named Injustice.
 He made a transition from heavy metal to hip hop.
 In 1988, he started rapping after being influenced by his older brother, rapper Ill Bill.
 Necro derived his stage name from the Slayer song "Necrophiliac".
 Before that he called himself "Mad Mooney", which was a character from a Clive Barker book.
 He made his first demo in about 1990 and won a demo battle contest on the Stretch Armstrong and Bobbito show on WKCR-FM.
+In 1992 him and Ill Bill were extras in Black Moon's "Who Got da Props" music video.
 In about 1993, Necro started rapping full-time and made a demo called "Do The Charles Manson".
 In 1995, he proceeded to rap on the Wildman Steve and DJ Riz show WBAU 90.3FM.